 Then, follow Crébillon Street and you will reach Graslin Square (Place Graslin) and its theatre, named after Jean Joseph Louis Graslin, a very important public figure at the end of the 18th Century who extended the city centre of Nantes and built the theatre.
 This square might remind you of some places in Paris.
 After a long walk in the direction of the Cours Cambronne you can lie down on the grass and rest for a while under the trees.

-Back to the Cours des 50 Otages, if you continue your walking tour on the right hand-side of the historic centre, you will discover the Nantes Cathedral, where a tragic fire took place on the 28th January 1978 an again on the 18th July 2020.
-Then, Cours Saint Pierre (Saint Peter avenue), the Musée des Beaux-Arts (Fine-arts museum), the Jardin des Plantes (Botanical garden) and last but not least, the Castle of the Dukes of Brittany.
+Back to the Cours des 50 Otages, if you continue your walking tour on the right-hand side of the historic centre, you will discover the Nantes Cathedral, where a tragic fire took place on the 28th January 1978 and again on the 18th July 2020.
+Then, Cours Saint Pierre, the Musée des Beaux-Arts (Fine-arts museum), the Jardin des Plantes (Botanical garden) and last but not least, the Castle of the Dukes of Brittany.

-From the Royal Square, continue on Orléans Street (rue d’Orléans), cross the “Cours des 50 Otages” and continue on La Barillerie Street (rue de la Barillerie) then on La Marne Street (rue de la Marne), where you can drop by the Galeries Lafayettes for some shopping.
+From the Royal Square, continue on Rue d’Orléans, cross the “Cours des 50 Otages” and continue on Rue de la Barillerie then on Rue de la Marne, where you can drop by the Galeries Lafayettes for some shopping.
 Five minutes from here is St Peter’s Cathedral (Cathédrale Saint Pierre) the construction of which took more than 450 years!
 Take some time to walk around the Cathedral.
 With a bit of luck, you might find the fairground on Cours Saint Pierre which is always a good place to chill out and meander around the many roller coasters.

 L’île de Nantes (Nantes island)